Harvey Weinstein's Brother Bob Weinstein Denies Sexual Harassment Accusation

 A TWC rep also denied to the publication that David Glasser was contacted by Amanda's lawyer.
 While Spike TV told Variety, "We take all allegations of this nature very seriously, and are investigating."

-Bert Fields, an attorney for Bob, told THR, "Variety's story about Bob Weinstein is riddled with false and misleading assertions by Ms. Segel and we have the emails to prove it, but even if you believe what she says it contains not a hint of any inappropriate touching or even any request for such touching.
-There is no way in the world that Bob Weinstein is guilty of sexual harassment, and even if you believed what this person asserts there is no way it would amount to that."
+Bert Fields, a representative for Bob, tells E!
+News in a statement, "Variety's story about Bob Weinstein is riddled with false and misleading assertions by Ms. Segel and we have the emails to prove it, but even if you believe what she says it contains not a hint of any inappropriate touching or even any request for such touching.
+There is no way in the world that Bob Weinstein is guilty of sexual harassment and even if you believed what this person asserts there is no way it would amount to that."